mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-This is not the full [Inventory](#T-ParquetClassLibrary-Items-Inventory 'ParquetClassLibrary.Items.Inventory') but a list of item IDs to populate it with.
+Note that, unlike other members, for technical reasons this property is mutable.
+Care should be taken not to alter it during play.

 <a name='P-ParquetClassLibrary-Beings-CharacterModel-StartingQuestIDs'></a>
 ### StartingQuestIDs `property`